kaliuresis/krita-noita-editor/README.md

 ## Usage
 A manual on the basic usage of the plugin can be found by going to Configure Krita ‣ Python Plugins Manager then clicking Noita Editor.
-More detailed tutorials are planned.
+More detailed tutorials are planned for the future.